Kafū, aged forty-one.

 In the afternoon, after a nap, I read among the trees of Hibiya Park.

-The slanting sun of late autumn shone upon the yellow leaves.
+The slanting sun of late autumn was reflected in the yellow leaves.

 October 13th.

-My niece Mitsuyo of Shitaya sent a picture postcard requesting that I come to the girls' school commemorative event.
+Mitsuyo, my niece in Shitaya, sent a picture postcard requesting my attendance at the girls' school commemorative event.

-Nothing moves people as profoundly as the writings of the young.
+Nothing moves people as much as the writings of the young.

-I waited for the sudden rain to clear and went to the girls' school in Asakusa Shichikenchō.
+After waiting for the sudden rain to clear, I made my way to the girls' school in Asakusa Shichikenchō.

-Within the school grounds, I encountered Sadajirō Ōkubo's Mother of Shitaya.
+On the school grounds, I encountered Ōkubo Teijirō's mother from Shitaya.

 In the afternoon, I returned home and sat at my desk.

-Since moving to Tsukiji, today marked the first time I had felt inclined to take up my brush—such joy defied description.
+Since moving to Tsukiji, this being the first day I felt inclined to take up my brush, my joy defied expression.

 October 15th.

-I had wished to dine at the mountain hotel, but as it had been reserved for the French Aviation Corps, they declined temporary guests and would not admit me.
+I had meant to dine at the mountaintop hotel, but finding it reserved entirely for the French Aviation Corps—who refused temporary patrons—I had no choice but to proceed to Ginza and drink at Fūgetsudō.

 October 16th.

-I dined with Aajishi at Sanjukkenbori Fukkitei and proceeded to the Thursday Haiku Gathering.
+I dined with Aajishi at Fukkitei in Sanjukkenbori and proceeded to the Thursday haiku gathering.

-A few years ago, Fukkitei had served matcha for a mere one yen, but now it had become four yen per person.
+Several years ago, Fukkitei had served matcha for a mere one yen; now it had become four yen per portion.

 October 17th.

-At dusk, I walked along Aihikibashi Kawagishi-dori, went out to Ginza to purchase groceries, and returned home.
+At dusk, I walked along Aihikibashi Riverbank, went out to Ginza, purchased groceries, and returned home.

 October 18th.